laboon/cs0401/labs/lab07/Lab07.md

 [ ***, ***, ***, ***, ***]
 Season: 1, 2 rutabaga(s)
 [ 2, 2, ***, ***, ***]
-Season: 1, 0 rutabaga(s)
+Season: 2, 0 rutabaga(s)
 [ 2, 2, ***, ***, ***]
-Season: 1, 1 rutabaga(s)
+Season: 3, 1 rutabaga(s)
 [ 2, 2, 1, ***, ***]
 ```

 Note that there should never be a 0 visible in the array.

 Eventually, there will be more rutabagas than will fit in the garden.
 At that point, the garden array will need to be resized (as we discussed in class).
-The optimist Professor Pangloss, ever the optimist, always assumes that there will be many more rutabagas the next season, and so he will double the size of his garden.
+The optimist Professor Pangloss always assumes that there will be many more rutabagas the next season, and so he will double the size of his garden.
 The pessimist Martin assumes very few rutabagas will appear next season, and so he only increases the size of his garden array by 2.
 Martin is so pessimistic that he will only increase the size of his garden by 2 even if there are more than 2 rutabagas that season!

 You will simulate 40 seasons of rutabaga growing in Pangloss's and Martin's gardens.
 During each resizing, indicate the new size of their gardens.
 Note that there may be multiple resizings during a season!